tmuetze/RCy3/README.md

 RCy3
 ====

-Display and manipulate graphs in Cytoscape >= 3.1
+Display and manipulate graphs in Cytoscape >= 3.1 from R.